rtCamp/Frappe-Manager/docs/commands/delete.md

 **Arguments**:

-* `BENCHNAME`: Name of the bench.
+* `BENCHNAME`: Bench, or bench/site.

 **Options**:

+* `--all-sites`: Required to delete a bench that serves more than one site, and it means every one of them.
+A single-site bench does not need it, and a bench/site address refuses it because that address already names exactly one site.
-* `-y, --yes`: Delete without the removal confirmation.
-The database question is asked anyway.
+* `-y, --yes`: Delete without the removal confirmation, including the typed-name confirmation a multi-site bench asks for.
+The database question is asked anyway, and --all-sites is still required.
-* `--delete-db-from-global-db/--no-delete-db-from-global-db`: Drop the site's schema and user from the global-db container, or keep them.
-Never touches a database on an external server. fm asks when neither is passed.
+* `--delete-db-from-global-db/--no-delete-db-from-global-db`: Drop the schema and user from the global-db container, or keep them.
+Applies to every site being deleted that is on the global-db container, and never touches a database on an external server. fm asks when neither is passed.

 ## Examples